ropensci/mapmetadata/README.md

 ## Contributing

-We welcome contributions to `browseMetadata`.
-Please read our [Contribution Guidelines](https://github.com/aim-rsf/browseMetadata/blob/main/CONTRIBUTING.md) for details on how to contribute.
+We welcome contributions to `mapmetadata`.
+Please read our [Contribution Guidelines](https://github.com/aim-rsf/mapmetadata/blob/main/CONTRIBUTING.md) for details on how to contribute.

 -   **Report Issues**: Found a bug?
 Have a feature request?
-Report it on [GitHub Issues](https://github.com/aim-rsf/browseMetadata/issues).
+Report it on [GitHub Issues](https://github.com/aim-rsf/mapmetadata/issues).
--   **Submit Pull Requests**: Follow our [Contribution Guidelines](https://github.com/aim-rsf/browseMetadata/blob/main/CONTRIBUTING.md) for pull requests.
+-   **Submit Pull Requests**: Follow our [Contribution Guidelines](https://github.com/aim-rsf/mapmetadata/blob/main/CONTRIBUTING.md) for pull requests.
 -   **Feedback**: Share your thoughts by opening an issue.

 ### Contributors ✨